History of Acting Manitou

 In the summer of 2003, Steve Borowka and Tim Brownell founded Acting Manitou and took up residence at the end of the summer at Camp Manitou for Boys.
 During the first summer of operation, the program had 11 campers most of whom came from Vermont.
 The following summer the program doubled in size to 22, then 30 campers the summer after that.
 Its fourth summer of operation doubled again to 60 campers and its fifth summer, the last at Camp Manitou, enrolled 80 campers and produced five shows.
 In the summer of 2008, Camp Eastwood for the Performing Arts was built to house the expanding Acting Manitou program.

 In planning the design of the new campsite’s theater, Tim and Steve created a versatile and intimate thrust stage, capable of putting audience members in close contact with the performers, as well as offering directors a variety of opportunities for flexible staging.
-2011 marks Acting Manitou’s ninth summer of operation, having produced ten shows in 2010, with 160 campers and 40 staff.
-These days, the actors perform for standing room only crowds of family, friends, and local residents of the Waterville community.
+In the years following the performance spaces have expanded to include two amphitheaters and a performance gazebo.
+Non-traditional performance spaces are found around camp every summer as directors and campers allow their imaginations to be the only limits of producing theater at Acting Manitou.

 In the summer of 2017, Acting Manitou's 15th summer, Lesley Levy joined the staff at Acting Manitou as the Associate Director under Steve Borowka.
 Together, Steve and Lesley bring more than 40 collective years of camping and theater experience and look forward to the growth that lies ahead in camp's next 15 years!